EN10/ARM-as/GDB.md

 Edit Registers:
 -
-In a seperate terminal to Run Binary:
+In a separate terminal to Run Binary:

     arm-none-eabi-gdb
     target remote localhost:1234